MilesCranmer/better_names/README.md

 # New names
 Choosing better names for scientific concepts, especially those with a human name prefixing them.
+Many of these terms I've read somewhere; this is simply a compilation.

 I find having intuitive names for concepts helps both with learning them, and for having an intuition when recalling them.
 To suggest an addition, either submit a pull request or email me.